This post was last updated on: Wednesday, January 1, 2020

 Do These Games Stack Up to Diablo?

 Each one has its own unique features and hack and slash action, so it’s hard to rate them all.
-As with any RPG games, some are better than others.
 Sometimes quality is up to personal preference, and that’s true here, too.
 Try a few from the list and make your own choice.

 The real challenge is this: can you beat them all before Diablo 4 releases?